-The bride and groom started their walk down the densely packed alley, and you could have powered half of Cairo from the electricity emanating from the overwhelming expressions of joy from the crowd that gathered around them.
-Shouting, dancing, and jumping, everyone who came to witness this event offered in en masse their approval of this union.
+When the bride and groom started their walk down the densely packed alley, you could have powered half of Cairo from the electricity emanating from all the overwhelming expressions of joy from the crowd that gathered around them.
+Shouting, dancing, and jumping, everyone who came to witness this event offered en masse their approval of this union.

 I’ve never seen a prouder, happier bride in any wedding I’ve ever had the privilege to photograph.

 To the young and old alike, dancing and clapping was this evening’s call.

 Amer and his brother, Gamal, embrace the satisfaction of seeing the young man of their family enter into this joyful marriage.

 The groom cuttin’ some rug for his audience of friends and family.

 Gamal, the proud father to his newly married son.